yuya-kanai/reveal-melon-survey/memo.md

 --

-Continuous delivery of docker (Spinnaker)
+Continuous delivery of containers (Spinnaker)

 --